 Interestingly enough, Neptunia characters are well-aware of them being a part jRPG game.
 A lot of jokes and references are based on that self-awareness.
 Nep is particularly eager to show knowledge of all the tropes of the genre.
 Plus breaks the fourth wall on occasion.

 Another source of fun is game characters themselves.
 All of them are deep, multifaceted individuals with interesting personalities… Ok, who am I kidding?
 All protagonists are cute girls of all types and, well, sizes.
 It’s quite clear, who was the target audience.
-Though those girls still have quite memorable personalities and their interactions with each other are anything but boring.
+Though those girls indeed have memorable personalities and their interactions with each other are anything but boring.

 There are many more characters, including companies and even game franchises in a girl form.
 In fact, IF and Compa – who become Nep’s best friends in the first chapter – are Idea Factory and Compile Heart, Neptunia’s developer teams personified.

 The story is more complex than you can initially think.
-Of course, there are lot’s of “plot twists” made just for laughs, but remember that Hyperdimension Neptunia is a parody.
+Of course, there are lots of “plot twists” made just for laughs, but remember that Hyperdimension Neptunia is a parody.
 There is no point to criticize the usual jRPG/anime shortcomings and cliches.
 Especially since the characters will do it themselves.

 However, what Neptuina should be criticized for is developers’ laziness in porting the game to PC.
 Re;Birth1 is a remake of original PlayStation3 Neptunia.
 And the remake (initially released on PSVita) had indeed had useful additions.
 Like “the plans” that you could craft to change items, add enemies to the dungeon and even decrease/increase game difficulty.